Instagram Model Pamela Alexandra Flaunts Curves In Three Cleavage-Revealing Outfits

 Instagram model Pamela Alexandra left a triple-photo post for her 3.6 million followers this week that earned hundreds of comments from fans complimenting her enviable figure.

-The post consists of four different elements with the first photo showing all three snaps side-by-side and the following three photos showing the full original snap.
+The post consists of four different elements with the first photo showing all three snaps side by side and the following three photos showing the full original snap.
 The first outfit that Pamela wears in the series is a tight-fitting, black onesie that clings to her curves.
-The outfit includes a deep neckline that plunges down to her midsection and features criss-crossing black strings of fabric across her chest.
-The large cut-out gives viewers an eyeful of her busty cleavage.
-The onesie also includes cut-outs at the model’s hips, teasing a bit of skin.
+The outfit includes a deep neckline that plunges down to her midsection and features crisscrossing black strings of fabric across her chest.
+The large cutout gives viewers an eyeful of her busty cleavage.
+The onesie also includes cutouts at the model’s hips, teasing a bit of skin.

 Pamela wears a pair of nude high heels that make her curvy legs appear longer and has her brunette tresses straightened and flowing down her back.
-In the photo, she holds one hand up behind her head and gazes off towards the floor, showing off a bit of black mascara and eye shadow.
+In the photo, she holds one hand up behind her head and gazes off toward the floor, showing off a bit of black mascara and eye shadow.

 The second photo in the set is a long black dress with a sexy slit up one leg.
 The dress also features a low neckline that exposes the model’s ample cleavage.
-Similar to the onesie, the dress includes a cut-out along one hip that is partially covered by criss-crossing fabric.
+Similar to the onesie, the dress includes a cutout along one hip that is partially covered by crisscrossing fabric.
 Pamela accessorizes with a gold pendant necklace and wears black high heels.
 Her hair is left in its natural state, flowing curly around her shoulders and down her back.

 The final photo in the set is another black dress that features a wide and plunging neckline, once again putting the Brazilian model’s cleavage on display.
 The bodice consists of a lace material while the tight-fitting fabric clings to her curvy hips and narrow waist.
 The dress extends to mid-thigh, leaving plenty of leg exposed.

-Pamela adds a pair of black and silver high heels to complete the outfit while accessorizing with a necklace and bracelet.
+Pamela adds a pair of black-and-silver high heels to complete the outfit while accessorizing with a necklace and bracelet.
 Her hair is straightened and cut to her shoulders and she poses for the photographer with one hand poised on her head.

 In the caption of the post, Pamela tells her followers that she picked a favorite and adds three black hearts.
 The photo set earned over 60,000 likes and more than 1,200 comments in the first couple days of being posted.
 Most of the model’s followers gushed over her outfits and showered her with compliments in the comments section.

-“The most beautiful girl in the world!!!,” one Instagram user wrote.
+“The most beautiful girl in the world!!!” one Instagram user wrote.